-202-4 Writing entences and onger passages.
-They will need to be ble to use prepositional phrases and nore complex djectives, dverbs, and entence tructures in order to express their opinions and deas in a nore critical etting. containing conjunctive adverbs (consequently, furthermore, however, in fact, indeed, moreover, then, and therefore) Express opinions in writing.
+• Make inference and paraphrasing main ideas 202-4 Writing To provide students with more opportunities to improve their ability to write more complex sentences and longer passages.
+They will need to be able to use prepositional phrases and more complex adjectives, adverbs, and sentence structures in order to express their opinions and ideas in a more critical setting.
+Write several paragraphs which express a personal viewpoint and which use narration and/or, description and/or exposition and/or example and/or argumentation and/or citation of an external source to explain or support it State reasons using examples in writing.
+Write sentences containing conjunctive adverbs (consequently, furthermore, however, in fact, indeed, moreover, then, and therefore) Express opinions in writing.
 Write sentences starting with simple sentences through compound and complex sentences.
-Write using the listing-order pattern of organization. prepositional phrases; prepositional phrase of place, prepositional phrase of time, and other prepositional phrases showing possession, someone, or something. write a paragraph in which they express an opinion with adequate supporting evidence use transitional signals for opinion paragraphs. construct sentences with adjective clauses which modify nouns by who, which, and that. make use of internet resources ------------------ --- -- --- --
+Write using the listing-order pattern of organization.
+Use prepositional phrases to vary sentence openings Students will be able to: write a paragraph (140-190 words) with descriptive details use adjectives to make a description vivid and interesting use transitional signals for opinion paragraphs construct sentences with adjective clauses which modify nouns by who, which, and that utilize language functions such as evaluating, expressing opinions, hypothesizing, justifying, persuading